cardstack/cardstack-documentation/guides/deep-dives/field-editors.md

 })
 ```

-To see which options are availble for each of the built-in field editors, see the [core types documentation](https://github.com/cardstack/cardstack/tree/master/packages/core-types).
+To see which options are available for each of the built-in field editors, see the [core types documentation](https://github.com/cardstack/cardstack/tree/master/packages/core-types).

 ## Creating your own field editor component

-Imagine that you want the editing field to have some input validation behavior, or it is more complex than the bult-in editors.
+Imagine that you want the editing field to have some input validation behavior, or it is more complex than the built-in editors.
 You can create your own field editor components for a Card.

 From within the directory for a Card, run: